actris-cloudnet/cloudnetpy/paper/paper.md

-Combining these two instruments with a passive microwave radiometer, which gives an estimate of the integrated liquid water, and model data, makes it possible to classify atmospheric targets and to retrieve geophysical products such as ice water content, liquid water content and drizzle properties.
+Combining these two instruments with a passive microwave radiometer, which gives an estimate of the integrated liquid water, and model data, makes it possible to classify atmospheric targets and to retrieve geophysical products such as ice water content [@HoganEtAl06], liquid water content and drizzle properties [@OConnorEtAl05].

 Methodology and prototype software to combine these different data sources, and to retrieve target classification and other products, were developed within